cguttweb/nuxt-portfolio-blog/content/posts/vue-anmations-and-transitions.md

 The names on transitions can be dynamic - bind as you would with any other element

 It is important to note when transitioning between two elements `v-show` will *not* work but you can use `v-if/v-else` in most cases.
 They will need a unique key on each and set a mode either `in-out` or `out-in` for example fading out the first element before adding the second element.

+Transition event hooks - these can be used instead of CSS classes but can be used with CSS.

+`:css="false"` can be added to skip any CSS checks